Ash0Lam/ash0lam.github.io/content/post/2-fyp2025/index.md

 By shifting from **chat-based delayed control** to **real-time voice, vision, and motion-based AI interactions**, this project moves closer to creating a **fully autonomous, AI-driven companion robot**.

-🔗 **This article will continue to be updated as development progresses.
-Stay tuned!** 🚀

 ---

 ## **🔗 Related Technologies**